-The Master of Acupuncture program is a three-year professional degree program consisting of 2256 hours and a total of 119.25 units.
+The Doctor and Master of Acupuncture program is a three-year professional degree program consisting of 2256 hours and a total of 119.25 units.
 The curriculum is taught on a semester basis with clinical training and other designated courses continuing during the summer term.

 Taught by highly accomplished faculty in TCM education, the curriculum is offered through the following eight academic and clinical departments:

 - TCM Theory